 Take away: Understand the benefits your client is looking for – the problems they want solved, the hopes they want fulfilled – and use your homepage to show them how you can deliver that.

-Take away: Don’t start selling on your homepage.
+Take away: While there’s nothing wrong with a call to action for those who are ready, don’t start selling in earnest on your homepage.
 Instead, use it to get people to dig a bit deeper into your site, where you can give them more detail about why you’re the best choice before asking them to buy.